tassiluca/latex-document-template/README.md

 # Latex document template

-> ***Note***: still under construction

 ## What?
-This is a Latex template document, which came about as a result of writing my bachelor's thesis.
+This is a LaTeX template document, which came about as a result of writing my bachelor's thesis, with CI in place :).

 ## Why?
 Writing Latex documents using a WYSIWYM paradigm helps to focus on the content, devolving the document formatting to Latex and, thus, non-worrying about managing indexes, captions, image arrangement.